 A large file describing all defined Unicode characters in Latin 1.

 The same thing again, but encoded in UTF-8.
+Your chance to see what Unicode characters you can actually see in your favourite editor.

 En kort guide till hur man nyttjar AXE-funktionerna från en telefon.